On the intersection of local Arthur packets for classical groups and applications: ``The" local Arthur parameter of a representation of Arthur type

 \begin{thm} Suppose $\pi$ is an irreducible representation of good parity and of Arthur type, and $\EE$ is an extended multi-segment such that $\pi(\EE)=\pi$.
-Then $\pi$ is in the $L$-packet associated with a local Arthur parameter $\psi$ if and only if $(\EE_{can})^{max}$ satisfies the conditions in Theorem \ref{thm in L-packet}, and in this case, $(\EE_{can})^{max}$ reveals exactly the local Arthur parameter $\psi$. \end{thm} \begin{proof} The backward direction is done by Theorem \ref{thm in L-packet}.
-Now we show the other direction.
+Then $\pi$ is in the local $L$-packet associated with a local Arthur parameter $\psi$ if and only if $\EE^{|max|}$ satisfies (L), and in this case, $\psi_{\EE^{|max|}}=\psi$. \end{thm}